laurieroy/PapaBobsPizza_DB/README.md

 A [GridView](OrderManagement.aspx.PNG) of pizzas waiting to be made is available for the workers, and they removed form list when "Completed" is checked.
 At this time, only one pizza can be ordered at once.

 This was the most challenging assignment yet, and took me several tries to get it right.
-I named things too similarly and would confuse myself, but as in other projects, the VS I just noticed some typos as I was writing up this readme.
+I named things too similarly and would confuse myself.

+TODO:
+fix typos